hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/code_assistant/instructions/instruction_code_checker_ru.md

 # Created example functions `my_function` and `another_function` to test.
 # Added test cases for valid and invalid input, empty input for `my_function`.
 # Added test cases for valid and invalid input for `another_function`.
-# Demonstrated use of `pytest.raises` for exception handling.
+# DemonStarted use of `pytest.raises` for exception handling.
 # Included docstrings in the example functions for better clarity.
 # The example code includes basic tests.
 Adapt these tests according to your actual function definitions.
 ```